cristianpb/cristianpb.github.io/_posts/2019-08-09-motion-monitor-opencv.md

 </div>
 </div>

 This algorithm has very low power consumption and during my tests it was 10 times faster than SSD Mobilenet.
-The only disadvantage is the fact that it needs a almost static background to work well, if not it will increase false positive errors.
+The only disadvantage is the fact that it needs an almost static background to work well, if not it will increase false positive errors.
 Still it's very light and can run near *real time* in a Raspberry Pi as you can see in the following video:

 <amp-video width="1280"